Dear residents,

 Description Department Responsibility Status

 External website compliance with WCAG 2.0 Level AA Standards.
-Marketing Complete
+Marketing Ongoing

 Establish budget to hire outside consultants to assist in meeting the new standard if we are unable to do so internally.
-Marketing Complete
+Marketing Ongoing

 IT